colindean/talks/document_workflow/document_workflow.md

 ::: notes

-Our manager came to us one day and told us about an upcoming off-site meeting at which he'd be asked to present about the work we'd been doing.
+Our manager came to us one day and told us about an upcoming off-site meeting at which we'd be asked to present about the work we'd been doing.
 A part of that necessitated a write-up detailing how our product worked at a high-level.